andrewcparnell/intro_emulators/README.md

-# intro_emulators
+# Introduction to stochastic emulation

- A short (30 minute) introduction to stochastic emulation
+A short (30 minute) introduction to stochastic emulation.